 Table of Contents

-Increased section 179 deduction dollar limits.
-The maximum amount you can elect to deduct for most section 179 property you placed in service in 2013 is $500,000 ($535,000 for qualified enterprise zone property).
-This limit is reduced by the amount by which the cost of the property placed in service during the tax year exceeds $2,000,000.
-See Dollar Limits under How Much Can You Deduct in chapter 2.
+Section 179 deduction dollar limits.
+The maximum amount you can elect to deduct for most section 179 property you placed in service in tax years beginning in 2015 is $500,000 ($535,000 for qualified enterprise zone property).
+This limit is reduced by the amount by which the cost of section 179 property placed in service during the tax year exceeds $2,000,000.
+See Dollar Limits in chapter 2.

-Expiration of the accelerated depreciation for qualified Indian reservation property.
-The accelerated depreciation of property on an Indian Reservation will not apply to property placed in service after December 31, 2013.
+Accelerated depreciation for qualified Indian reservation property.
+The accelerated depreciation of property on an Indian reservation will not apply to property placed in service after December 31, 2016, or, if you make an irrevocable election out of all property in a class of property that is placed in service in a tax year beginning after December 31, 2015.

 Photographs of missing children.
 The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.